 The value of these three elements will dramatically influence the final selling price.
 You should, therefore, assess their quality and relevance compared to the rest of the industry.

 As for inventory, check how quickly each product has sold in the past, along with its current market value.
 Then, apply the latter concept to equipment.
 It’s difficult to determine the exact condition of an option’s physical space.
-Hence, you might want to enlist the help of an unbiased expert to make sure the space does not need renovations or repairs.
+Hence, you might want to enlist an unbiased expert’s help to ensure the space does not need renovations or repairs.

 Which Valuation Methods are Used for Buying a Business?